-Post-Operational Therapy in Bedford, Fort Worth & Irving, TX
+Post-Operational Therapy in Bedford and Fort Worth, TX

 Surgery is an excellent step in healing and wellness.
 However, you must actively work beyond the surgery to become stronger and recover.
 The period after surgery can determine how well you heal or if you must undergo another surgery.